Coming into my role as a second wife to the love of my life was no easy feat.

 Try to reach out and be friendly to her.
 If there are children involved, you’re going to see her often enough at the hand-off anyway, so make it as easy and pleasurable as possible.

 If he doesn’t have kids, there’s a chance you’ll run into someone from his past, even if it’s not her but one of her friends or relatives, and you’ll be much more at ease when you meet them if you haven’t framed her as the enemy in your mind.

 Honestly, it took me nearly two full years to have a great relationship with his ex-wife.
 A relationship where I’m not intimidated that she was his first love.
 Where I’m not resentful.
 A relationship where I’ve finally freed myself from constant comparison and have full acceptance of my place as second wife.
 Give it time.

-I knew being a stepmom would be a challenge, but I had no idea being a second wife would be exponentially more difficult.
+I knew being a stepmom would be a challenge, but I had no idea the number of second wife insecurities that would flood into my life.

 It makes even the most confident women insecure, the strongest women vulnerable, the most committed women question.
 But if you can overcome all of that and stick around, you’ll find peace with your irreplaceable role as second wife.